 You can download from the three-dot menu button on each batch run page in the Batch runs tab.

 It is also possible to download from the command line.
-In that case, there are two methods: using the MagicPod Web API or using the magicpod-api-client.
-Since the magicpod-api-client allows for one-command downloads, it is the recommended method.
+In that case, there are two methods: using the MagicPod Web API or the magicpod-api-client.
+Since the magicpod-api-client allows downloads with a single command, it is the recommended method.

 Download with magicpod-api-client